-- 1. Three standing committees, each comprised of three commissioners appointed by the chairperson, should be established at this time.
+1. Three standing committees, each comprised of three commissioners appointed by the chair, should be established at this time.
 (This does not preclude the creation of additional standing committees in the future.)
 The purpose of the committees is to identify issues, liaise with DNR staff, arrange for input from independent experts and stakeholders, review scientific literature and data, review regulatory issues within the jurisdiction of the NRC, and ensure that principles of sound scientific management are used in the NRC's decision-making process and advisory role.
-The standing committees we propose are: - a.
-Policy and Governance Committee: deal with internal governance matters, policies and procedures, annual planning, governmental matters involving the NRC (including tribal reports and discussions regarding tribal matters), legal issues and litigation, and identification of issues requiring follow-up which are not within the purview of other committees. - b.
-Fisheries Committee: consider all matters germane to that area, including proposed fisheries orders and other related matters. - c.
-Wildlife Committee: consider all matters germane to that area, including proposed wildlife orders and other related matters. - 2.
-Ad hoc committees should be convened by the chairperson from time to time, on a temporary basis, as circumstances dictate.
-Their work might involve areas not sufficiently covered by the standing committees such as matters involving more than one DNR division (e.g., forestry practices and wildlife habitat), emerging issues (e.g., climate change and what it means for our natural resources and regulation of fish and wildlife), etc.
+The standing committees we propose are:

+a.
+Policy and Governance Committee: deal with internal governance matters, policies and procedures, annual planning, budget and finance, governmental matters involving the NRC (including reports and discussions regarding tribal matters), legal issues and litigation, and identification of issues requiring follow-up which are not within the purview of other committees.

+b.
+Fisheries Committee: consider all matters germane to that area, including proposed fisheries orders and other related matters.

+c.
+Wildlife Committee: consider all matters germane to that area, including proposed wildlife orders and other related matters.